 Species you may see here include: ring-tailed lemur, Verreaux’s sifaka, red-fronted brown lemur, verrucosus chameleon, Madagascan fruit bat, sportive lemur and Madagascan boa constrictor; while bird species include the giant coaua, sickle-billed vanga, knob-billed duck, and many other endemics.

 The plant life of the spiny forest is fascinating, with an incredible 92% of the population being endemic, making this one of the most biologically distinct and unusual ecosystems on earth.
 The night hikes in Berenty are rewarding – you can see and hear grey mouse, and white-footed sportive lemurs, plus assorted insects, sleeping birds and reptiles.
-September and October is the time to see amazingly cute baby lemurs!
+September and October are the best months to see amazingly cute baby lemurs.

 Berenty is located in the Tamarind gallery forest, found along the Mandrare River, just over an hour’s flight from Antananarivo to Fort Dauphin, followed by a two-hour road transfer.
-You will see a dramatic change of scenery as you head from the humid east coast, passing over hills into the dry hotter climate of southern Madagascar; driving through a transition zone in which is found the Madagascan three cornered palm, with a native range of just tensqkms, and the native carnivorous Madagascan pitcher plant.
+You will see a dramatic change of scenery as you head from the humid east coast, passing over hills into the dry hotter climate of southern Madagascar.
 Upon entering the spiny forest region, there are impressive views of the tall spiky trunk of the alluadia, a family found only here in south Madagascar.
 Virtually every plant in this ecosystem is coated in thorns and is well adapted to retaining moisture in this arid region.